Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Maritime Casimir Effect

-where $G'(k_{\mathrm{max}}) =0$; the separation between the force peaks is $\Delta L = \pi/k_{\mathrm{max}}$.
-In a maritime context, our calculation shows that if the separation between ships is $L>\pi/k_{\mathrm{max}} = \pi U^2 \sqrt{3/(2\beta)}/g $, the repulsive fluctuation force will keep the ships away from each other.
+where $G'(k_{\mathrm{max}}) =0$; the separation between the force peaks is $\Delta L \approx \pi/k_{\mathrm{max}}$.
+In a maritime context, our calculation shows that if the separation between ships is $L>\pi/k_{\mathrm{max}} $, the repulsive fluctuation force will keep the ships away from each other.

-Although quantitative measurement of this oscillatory hydrodynamic fluctuation force may be challenging, an oscillatory force has been observed in the acoustic analogue for which a non-monotonic fluctuation spectrum was produced \cite{larraza1998acoustic,larraza1998force}.
-Moreover, one-dimensional filaments in a flowing two-dimensional soap film with flow velocity above the flapping transition oscillate in phase or out of phase depending on their relative separation \cite{zhang2000flexible}, suggesting an oscillatory fluctuation-induced force; visualization of this instability reveals the presence of waves and coherent fluctuations as the mechanism for force generation, which is the basis of our approach.
-We note that the experimental framework used in pilot-wave hydrodynamics is ideally suited for direct experimental tests \cite[e.g.,][]{bush2015pilot}.
+To our knowledge, this is the first prediction of a repulsive Maritime Casimir force, and is yet to be verified experimentally.
+Clearly quantitative measurement of this oscillatory hydrodynamic fluctuation force in an uncontrolled {\em in-situ} ocean environment influenced by intermittency would be challenging, although the controlled laboratory framework used in pilot-wave hydrodynamics is ideally suited for direct experimental tests \cite[e.g.,][]{bush2015pilot}.
+We note that an oscillatory force has been observed in the acoustic analogue for which a non-monotonic fluctuation spectrum was produced \cite{larraza1998acoustic,larraza1998force}.
+Moreover, one-dimensional filaments in a flowing two-dimensional soap film are observed to oscillate in phase or out of phase depending on their relative separation \cite{zhang2000flexible}, suggesting an oscillatory fluctuation-induced force; visualization of this instability reveals the presence of waves and coherent fluctuations as the mechanism for force generation, which is the basis of our approach.

 We would expect that the fluctuation-induced force vanishes when the fluid is at thermal equilibrium.
-As a consequence of the equipartition theorem, the energy spectrum for a three-dimensional isotropic fluid at equilibrium is monotonic, and has the scaling \cite{forster1977large}
+To test this, we note that a consequence of the equipartition theorem is that the energy spectrum for a three-dimensional isotropic fluid at equilibrium is monotonic, and has the scaling \cite{forster1977large}